-The Distribution Integrity Management Program (DIMP) is an ongoing program that was developed in accordance with the requirements of the Department of Transportation's (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA), Subpart P - "Gas Distribution Pipeline Integrity Management" of Part 192 of Title 49 of the Code of Federal Regulations, which became effective February 12, 2010.

-The program's purpose is to improve pipeline safety by having operators identify and reduce pipeline integrity risks on distribution pipelines.
-DIMP includes certain activities SoCalGas performs that build upon the safety programs already in place, further enhancing the safety of the natural gas distribution system.
+The Distribution Integrity Management Program (DIMP) is designed to create a safe and reliable natural gas supply and delivery system by maintaining gas distribution system integrity.
+Continuous improvement elements are integrated into the program using data and risk identification to drive prioritization of activities.
+It is an ongoing program that was developed in accordance with the requirements of the Department of Transportation's (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA), Subpart P - "Gas Distribution Pipeline Integrity Management" of Part 192 of Title 49 of the Code of Federal Regulations, which became effective February 12, 2010.
+The program's purpose is to improve safety by having operators identify and reduce pipeline integrity risks on distribution pipelines.

-SoCalGas' DIMP focuses on the continuous identification and evaluation of existing and potential threats and the development of measures designed to reduce the likelihood and consequences of pipeline failures.
-Specifically, it addresses system knowledge threats, evaluation and ranking of risk, measures to address risks, performance measurement, results monitoring, effectiveness evaluation, periodic evaluation and improvement, and results reporting.
+SoCalGas' DIMP focuses on the continuous identification and evaluation of existing and potential threats using a data driven and risk-informed approach to develop measures designed to reduce both the likelihood and consequences of pipeline failures.
+Specifically, it gathers system knowledge, evaluates and ranks risk, implements programs to address risk, measures performance, monitors results, evaluates the effectiveness of those risk reducing programs or activities, conducts periodic evaluation, implements improvements, and reports those results.

-SoCalGas' DIMP written plan has eight chapters and requires the integration of data from many sources for analysis, as well as subsequent action based upon that analysis.
-The written plan and related procedures identify and prescribe activities to minimize systemic and localized risks to SoCalGas' distribution system and to document relevant system information.
+SoCalGas' DIMP plan requires the integration of data from many sources for analysis, as well as subsequent action based upon that analysis.
+The written plan and related procedures identify and prescribe activities to enhance safety by minimizing systemic and localized risks to SoCalGas' distribution system and documenting relevant system information.